FuriousGeorge19/W205-project-1/README.md

 **- What is the earliest start date and time and latest end date and time for a trip?**
+    (The UTC timestamps are incorrect, it appears.
+It seems like these are almost certainly PST times.)

   - The earliest start date and time was: 2013-08-29 09:08:00 UTC
   - The latest end date and time was: 2016-08-31 23:48:00 UTC